llukkah/DreamState/README.md

 Any person on this has the ability to create a dream.

 **Goals**
-* Outlet for the African American Community to safely, free of judgement, share their stories.
+* Outlet for the Black Community to safely, free of judgement, share their stories.
 * Gives the world the chance to get a glimpse of what marginalized people experience and fear on an everyday basis.
 * Serve as a stepping stone for anyone and everyone to get educated, aware, and active of the injustices committed on an everyday basis across all communities and countries.